 The option -output-json-no-stream-data simply elides the stream data instead, leading to much smaller JSON files.
+But these may not be round-tripped back into PDF, of course.

 The option -output-json-decompress-streams keeps the streams intact, and decompresses them.